What’s in My Camera Bag as a Travel Blogger

 Tripod

-Manfrotto Befree travel tripod – As a travel blogger, I have learned having lightweight camera gear and tripod is really important.
-My old tripod (while nothing wrong with it) was very heavy, so I rarely wanted to go out and shoot solo or just take it with me.
+Manfrotto Befree travel tripod – As a travel blogger, I have learned that having lightweight camera gear and a tripod is really important.
+My old tripod (while nothing was wrong with it) was very heavy, so I rarely wanted to go out and shoot solo or just take it with me.
 As a traveler, having light gear makes or breaks if I bring it, so I now try to go on the lighter side with everything if possible.

 DJI Mavic Air 2 (fly more package)